storj/docs/app/(docs)/object-mount/linux/user-guides/deployment-modes/fuse/page.md

 Some relevant Object Mount Subsystem options are given in the table below.

-Refer to the Linux User Guide article [](docId:phohPoowequie5ji) for additional details.
+Refer to the Linux Advanced Guide article [](docId:phohPoowequie5ji) for additional details.

 | **Subsystem Option** | **Description** |
 |----------------------|-----------------|